AhmedOsamaOsman/NSDictionary-NotNull/README.md

 json[@"key"] is [NSNull null], after use this category, json[@"key"] will be nil.

-I'm just modifing the code below: https://github.com/doskoi
+I'm just modifying the code below: https://github.com/doskoi